payara/Payara-Community-Documentation/documentation/payara-micro/payara-micro.md

 # 12. Firing and Listening for CDI Events
 Payara Micro has the ability to listen for and fire CDI events across the cluster of a PayaraMicroRuntime instance.

-The first thing you must do to listen for CDI events is create an event bus.
-To do this inject the ClusteredCDIEventBus class into your code like so:
-`@Inject
-    ClusteredCDIEventBus bus;`

-Then initialize the bus:

-    `@Override
-    public void init() throws ServletException {
-        super.init();
-        theBean.init();

-        // The clustered CDI bus must be intialised to receive events bus.initialize();
-    } `

-There are 2 key annotations for firing and listening to CDI Events in Payara Micro.

-The first is @Outbound.
-The @Outbound annotation indicates the event should be sent outbound from the micro service.
-CustomMessage is just a standard POJO from the example application.
-You can send any POJO from your application as long as it is Serializable.

-For Example:

-`@Inject
-    @Outbound
-    Event<CustomMessage> event;`

-To send the event you then just use the standard CDI api;

-`CustomMessage message = new CustomMessage ( 'test', 'server-1');
- event.fire(message);`

-The second annotation is @Inbound.
-The @Inbound annotation tells Payara Micro that you are interested in receiving events raised by other Payara Micro instances in the microservices fabric;

-  `  public void observe(@Observes @Inbound CustomMessage event) {
-        Logger.getLogger(this.getClass().getName()).log(Level.INFO, "MessageReceiverBean Received Event {0}", event);
-    }`

 You can view the methods associated with CDI Events in the [appendices](#13223-cdi-methods).